MarcinKonowalczyk/dimensional-fft-tools/README.md

  - Add `@fun` output size > vector to `dfun` for numeric and logical outputs
  - Make sure that if `@fun` output is a string, `dfun` works correctly
  - Allow fof `dfun` & `partcell` to operate on subsets of the dimentions; e.g. 2:5 of length(10) dimention. ??
 (Not sure if needed/useful)

+ ### Style guide
+ * The functions should be written in such a way, as to reduce depndencies complexity.
+This means that all the functions should be kept to a small number of files (preferably all in one file).
+It also means not using MATLAB toolboxes unless necessarry.
+The reasoning behind this is to keep the toolbox easy to take apart and use in one's own ways.
+ * Lean on the generous side of comments.
+Bare in mind that this toolbox is aimed at academics who may not necessarilly be familliar with minutia of MATLAB